-22. MATTERS NOT PROVIDED FOR
+24. MATTERS NOT PROVIDED FOR

-22.1 All matters not provided for in these Rules and Regulations shall be dealt with by the respective NSGOCs.
+24.1 All matters not provided for in these Rules and Regulations shall be dealt with by the respective NSGOCs.

-23. AMENDMENTS
+25. AMENDMENTS

-23.1 The SPSSC shall have the right to delete, add or amend the rules and regulations laid down herein.
+25.1 The SPSSC shall have the right to delete, add or amend the rules and regulations laid down herein.

-24. LIST OF ANNEXES
+26. LIST OF ANNEXES

 Α SPSSC Mission, Aspirations and Motto

 В NSGOC Terms of Reference

 B1 PDPA Notification

 С Age Group

-D Age Dispensation
+D Age Dispensation: Not applicable for Rugby

 Е Competition Format

 F Clarification, Protest and Appeal Overview

 G Role of Team Managers

-Н School Adult Representative (SAR)
+Н School Adult Representative (SAR): Not applicable for Rugby

-H1 SAR Letter of Appointment
+H1 SAR Letter of Appointment: Not applicable for Rugby

 I Code of Conduct for Coaches

+J Singapore Rugby Union & National School Games Rugby Laws Guidance Summary

+K Concussion Management Workflow for NSG
-SINGAPORE PRIMARY SCHOOLS SPORTS COUNCIL (SPSSC) AND SINGAPORE SCHOOLS SPORTS COUNCIL (SSSC)

-MISSION.
-MOTTO AND ASPIRATIONS
+SINGAPORE PRIMARY SCHOOLS SPORTS COUNCIL (SPSSC) AND SINGAPORE SCHOOLS SPORTS COUNCIL (SSSC) MISSION, MOTTO AND ASPIRATIONS